Black Cats are "Lucky" After All

 "Regardless of the color of your pet, this Halloween keep all furry friends away from lit jack-o-lanterns, decorations, and candy," advises veterinarian Dr. Jules Benson, Petplan's Vice President of Veterinary Services.
 The average veterinary cost of chocolate ingestion by a pet is scary indeed... upwards of $1,000.00.
 Additional Halloween safety tips are available in the October newsletter.

-Petplan is America's #1 rated pet insurance company, offering comprehensive accident and illness health insurance for dogs and cats.
+Petplan is America's #1 rated pet insurance provider, offering comprehensive accident and illness health insurance for dogs and cats.
 Petplan offers simple, customizable policies to meet any coverage requirements and budget and is the only pet health insurance provider to cover all hereditary and congenital conditions for the life of the pet without dollar limits per condition.
 For more information, visit www.GoPetplan.com or call 1-866-467-3875.

 Senior Public Relations Associate, Petplan